The Bowl (Cherokee chief): Final fight and last stand

 On July 14 1839, Lamar sent troops, under the command of Gen. Thomas Rusk, to occupy the Indian territory.
 Fleeing their town and forced northward into present-day Van Zandt County, the Cherokee halted on July 15 and prepared defenses at the Neches River.
 On the morning of July 16, though severely outnumbered, Di'wali confronted his pursuers.
 Di'wali "exhorted the Indians to fight bravely.
 During the last battle he could be heard repeatedly encouraging them, and more than once urging them to charge."
-But eventually, with his troops depleted of ammunition, Di'wali ordered retreat, although he remained.
+Eventually, with his troops depleted of ammunition, Di'wali ordered retreat, although he remained.
 Sitting on his horse, wearing a military hat and sword given to him by Sam Houston, Di'wali faced the advancing Texans.
 The Texan forces shot his horse and then injured the chief, shooting him in the thigh and the back.
-Unable to walk but raising himself to a sitting position on the ground, Di'wali was singing a war song when Capt.
-Robert W. Smith approached Di'wali and shot him in the head.
-Smith then took the sword from D'wali's body and swaths of skin from his arm as souvenir.
+Unable to walk but raising himself to a sitting position on the ground, Di'wali was singing a war song when Captain Robert W. Smith approached Di'wali and shot him in the head.
+Smith then took the sword from Di'wali's body and swaths of skin from his arm as souvenir.

 Of Di'wali, John H. Reagan recalls, "I had witnessed his dignity and manliness in council, his devotion to his tribe in sustaining their decision for war against his judgement, and his courage in battle."
 As he had requested, Di'wali was left on the battlefield according to tradition.
 A historical marker now stands at the site of Chief Di'wali 's death.
 A funeral for Di'wali was held by the descendants of the tribe in 1995, on the 156th anniversary of his death.